code-dot-org/code-dot-org/pegasus/emails/11-9-hoc-general-3.md

 ---
 from: 'Hadi Partovi <hadi_partovi@code.org>'
-subject: Learn an Hour of Code with Star Wars
+subject: Star Wars: Building a Galaxy With Code
 ---

 ## An Hour of Code with Star Wars!